Cataract Surgery Treatment Options in Melbourne

 Toric intraocular lens implants

 Customised toric lenses can be used in patients with cataracts and astigmatism to neutralise the corneal astigmatism, giving improved visual outcomes.
-Furthermore, using The Alpins Method and his ASSORTÒ Toric Calculator, Dr Alpins is able to select the best axis and power for the toric lens to produce outstanding spectacle-free distance vision.
+Furthermore, using The Alpins Method and his ASSORTÒ Toric Calculator, Professor Alpins is able to select the best axis and power for the toric lens to produce outstanding spectacle-free distance vision.

 Multifocal intraocular lens implants